 It may not be the best action if:

 - Shareholders prefer not to file individual bankruptcy.
 A trustee can sue officers and stakeholders for recovery of loans or advances they received from the company.

 - The company has issues that may be worsened by bankruptcy.

 Keep in mind that shareholders may not be paid dividends if other debts of the company have not been paid.
 However, insiders, as well as third-party creditors, can be repaid for corporate debt.

 If you need help with C-corporation bankruptcy, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.